TV TEM: History

 On October 25, 2024, there was announced that TV TEM would pass to cover the region of Presidente Prudente, replacing TV Fronteira.
 But, in July 2025, TV Fronteira started a judicial action, asking for the permanence of the affiliation with TV Globo.
 In favroable decision to TV Fronteira on August 5, TV TEM would be impeded to take over the transmission on September 1, 2025, until the final decision about the case.
 But, on August 28, 2025, TV Globo got a legal turnaround, revoking the decision of the day 5 that would stay TV Fronteira as its affiliated by indefinite period.
 Globo had negotiated a period of six more months, staying as its affiliated until March 2026, but the same rejected the agreement, asking for thirty months.
 The period estipulated by Globo for the end of the affiliation with Fronteira would be until 11:59 PM of August 30, and starting 12 AM of August 31, TV TEM Bauru would take over definitely TV Globo in Presidente Prudente.

 TV TEM Bauru started its transmissions in Presidente Prudente around midnight of August 31 with a slide on the screen, greeting the viewers after months of tests and soliciting the tuning of the new station during the commercial break of the program Altas Horas.
 However, only the city of Presidente Prudente had the signal of TV TEM Bauru available, while 55 cities neighboring to the region ended up without the signal of TV Globo, remaining as alternative accompany the station via Globoplay or in streamings of the operators of cable television and in the fiber optic and satellite services, that quickly replaced the signal of TV Fronteira by TEM.

-Broadcasters
+Stations

 Division of TV TEM's coverage area by station.